-This PEA is a preliminary technical and economic study of the economic potential of all or parts of mineralization to support the disclosure of Mineral Resources.
-The PEA is preliminary in nature.
-It includes Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that the PEA will be realized.
-Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+This Initial Assessment is a preliminary technical and economic study of the economic potential of all or parts of mineralization to support the disclosure of mineral resources.
+The Initial Assessment is preliminary in nature.
+It includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the Initial Assessment will be realized.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability.

-This report is based in part on internal Company reports, previous studies, maps, published government reports, company letters and memoranda, and public information as cited throughout this report and listed in Section 27.
-Reliance on other experts is listed in Section 3 when applicable.
+This report is based in part on internal Company reports, previous studies, maps, published government reports, company letters and memoranda, and public information as cited throughout this report and listed in Section 24.
+Reliance upon information provided by the registrant is listed in Section 25 when applicable.